collective/CMFSin/README.txt

  * Andy McKay, Richard Amerman and Jon Lim and Sprint Victoria for 0.6

  * Sidnei da Silva (dreamcatcher) for house cleaning and beer drinking.

+ * Portland Plone User Group for cutting a new release after more than 2 years of dormancy!